top of page

 Each year we collect data through surveys largely based on UNICEF’s Multiple Indicator Cluster Surveys (MICS) questionnaires that help in monitoring and evaluation of our programs.

-This type of data is collected while a program is running and we use this data to know if we are on track to meet our targets, objectives and goals.
+This type of data is collected while a program is running and we use this data to know if we are on track to meet our objectives and goals.

 The results obtained from the surveys demonstrate programmatic strengths and weaknesses, allowing us to perform evidence-based decision making such as modifications to increase effectiveness.